JanHerca/urantiapedia/output/wikijs/en/article/Le_Lien/Reflexions_sur_l_art_de_fusionner.md

 Of course, our material environment challenges us and disturbs our mind, but our control by our personality becomes more effective over time.

-It is therefore through the soul that we perceive our Adjuster ([UB fasc :5 introduction 1](/en/The_Urantia_Book/5#p0_1)).
+It is therefore through the soul that we perceive our Adjuster (<a id="a64_64"></a>[UB fasc :5 introduction 1](/en/The_Urantia_Book/5#p0_1)).
 This booklet affirms that spiritual evolution is independent of the being and its environment but depends solely on its motives.
 In particular, chapter 2.5 clearly shows that it is the consciousness of this soul which grows in man which allows us to discern the higher spiritual activities of the Adjuster.

 Now let us look at the problem of aids to spiritualization.